systemslab/popper-paper/paper/paper.md

 this might be motivation enough for students to learn at least one tool from each of the stages of the DevOps pipeline.

-## Popper Complements Existing Efforts

-There have been efforts to address the issues in subdomains of the systems research community.
-We believe Popper complements many of these since it encourages a practice (i.e. to follow a protocol) that applies on top of tools that researchers already know rather than requiring scientists to learn a whole new suite of tools.
-Some examples of community efforts and projects that Popper complements well are the following.

-  * Ctuning Foundation's Extended Artifact Description Guide [@ctuningfoundation_extended_2016] is a set of high-level guidelines for authors on how to prepare an "Artifact Evaluation" appendix for academic articles.
-Conferences such as Supercomputing, TRUST@PLDI, CGO/PPoP and others are currently making use of it for their reproducibility initiatives.
-Popper implements a similar pipeline as the one described in the Artifact Description Guide.
-A Popper repository could even be used instead of an "Artifact Evaluation" appendix.
-  * Elsevier's 2011 Executable Paper Challenge
-    [@elsevier_executable_2011] gave the first prize to the Collage Authoring Environment [@nowakowski_collage_2011].
-Popper is an
-    alternative that makes use of the DevOps toolkit, allowing researchers to keep using their tools but to structure their explorations in a systematic way.
-  * Proxy applications (Mini-apps) in HPC [@dosanjh_achieving_2011] can be accompanied with a Popper repository to make it easier to validate performance results and facilitate the execution of these on different platforms.
-  * The Open Encyclopedia of Parallel Algorithmic Features [@voevodin_algowiki_2015].
-We envision having a Popper repository for the encyclopedia to make it easier for readers to reuse the algorithms and their insights.
-Since MediaWiki is already versioned, the wiki and the experiments could reside on the same repository, with the `README` of the experiment being the wiki article, linking to figures that are obtained directly from the algorithm execution output.
-  * The Journal of Information Systems has recently adopted a new publication model that incentivizes reproducibility by inviting original authors to collaborate with independent reviewers and publish a subsequent paper on whether they could reproduce the original work [@chirigati_collaborative_2016].
-By following Popper authors can potentially reduce the amount of work that these subsequent publications entail.

 # Conclusion

 In the words of Karl Popper: "_the criterion of the scientific status